tiberius-s/rmjs/readme.md

 docker-compose down
 ```

+Run `docker exec -ti rmjs-api sh` to look at the stdout.

 ### if you prefer a dev environment with live reload:
 1. cd into each, site and server, and run `npm install`
 2. add the same token to the docker-compose.dev.yml: `docker-compose -f docker-compose.dev.yml up -d`